 We believe that our employees are our greatest assets, and we must continue to attract, develop, retain and motivate our employees to remain competitive and execute our business strategy.
-We strive to meet these objectives by offering competitive pay and benefits in a diverse, inclusive and safe workplace, and by providing opportunities for our employees to grow and develop their careers.
+We strive to meet these objectives by offering competitive pay and benefits in a diverse, inclusive and safe workplace and by providing opportunities for our employees to grow and develop their careers.

-As of April 3, 2021, we had approximately 8,400 employees and approximately 700 temporary employees in 21 countries.
-By region, approximately 50% of our total employees are located in the United States, 41% in Asia, 5% in Europe and 4% in Costa Rica.
-By major job function, approximately 58% are engineering or technician roles, 26% are manufacturing, and 16% are professional or other administrative.
+As of April 2, 2022, we employed over 8,900 full and part-time employees in 22 countries.
+By region, approximately 57% of our total employees were in the Americas, 37% in Asia and 6% in Europe.
+Approximately 60% of our global population was in engineering or technician roles.